praiskup/praiskup.github.io/_posts/2020-08-05-github-push-actions-and-copr.md

 # Setup the CI for GitHub push events

-First go to the GitHub project you maintain, and:
+First, go to the GitHub project you maintain, and:

-1. Go to *Settings* menu.
+1. Go to the *Settings* menu.
-2. Go to *Actions* sub-menu.
+2. Go to the *Actions* sub-menu.
 3. Toggle the *Enable local and third party Actions for this repository* radio button option.
 This is needed to successfully run external `actions/checkout@v1` action.